Animas Valley Mall

 Animas Valley Mall is an enclosed regional center shopping mall in Farmington, New Mexico.
-Its anchors are Dillard's, JCPenney, Ross Dress for Less, and Animas Cinema 10.
+Its anchors are Dillard's, JCPenney, Ross, and Animas Cinema 10.

-The mall is the largest shopping center and a regional draw in the Four Corners area.
+The mall is the largest shopping center in the Four Corners region.

 History

-The mall was first announced in 1980, planned to have 5 anchors including Sears, Dillard's, Bealls Brothers, and H.J.
-Wilson, and was to be built by Gottlieb Corp to designs by Alan B Feingold Architects Inc for a 1982 opening.
-The mall opened as scheduled in 1982.
+The mall was first announced in 1980, planned to have five anchors including Sears, Dillard's, Bealls, and H. J. Wilson Co.
+Built by Gottlieb Corp and designed by Alan B Feingold Architects, the mall opened as scheduled in 1982.

-In October 2016, Ulta Beauty opened at the mall.
-Also in 2016, Hibbett Sports opened in the mall.
+In May 2016, Hibbett Sports opened a location in the mall, as did Ulta Beauty that October.

 The mall was owned by General Growth Properties until Rouse Properties was spun off from the company in 2012.
 Rouse was acquired by Brookfield Properties in 2016.

 On November 7, 2019, it was announced that Sears would be closing this location a part of a plan to close 96 stores nationwide.
 The store closed on February 3, 2020.
+In 2019, Hobby Lobby filed plans with the city of Farmington to renovate the space formerly occupied by Sears, though no such renovations have taken place as of May 2023.

+As of Summer 2023, Brookfield Properties no longer owns the mall and transferred ownership to Kohan Retail Investment Group.